SpellholdStudios/Phaere_NPC_Portraits_for_BG2/README.md

 #### Version 3.0

-- Added portraits to Bodhi and Mazzy.
+- Added portraits for Bodhi and Mazzy.
-- Another attempt at fixing the bugs with Aerie’s portrait.
+- Another attempt at fixing the bugs with Aerie's portrait.
 - Updated WeiDU installer to v168.

 ##